NyashaNziramasanga/Masters-of-Computer-Science/COMP9771-advanced-database-and-data-analytics/Week4-physical-database-design/week4-notes.md

 # Week 4 : Physical Database Design

-Process of producing a description of the implementation fo the database on secondary storage
+Process of producing a description of the implementation for the database on secondary storage

 ## 3. Translate logical data model for target DBMS